GalvanizeOpenSource/stats-shortcourse/src/combinatorics.rst

    * The mathematics of counting, ordering, choosing sets, etc.
    * Useful for counting events in your sample space.

+Counting is not only fundamental to probability, but also to Data Science, so our interest in counting things will never go away.

+`Counting in Data Science <http://daynebatten.com/2016/06/counting-hard-data-science/>`_

 Factorials
 --------------